Shchyolkovo/alPoolServer-ProvSlice/readme.md

 ### Things to Test

 - Functionality of the payout system.
-- Performance of difficulty retargeting system under high
+- Performance of difficulty retargeting system under high load situations.
+- Absence of deadlock under high load situations.

+## Usage

+Current usage: for those with necessary knowledge only.

+## System Requirements

+Mandatory:
+- Rust 1.77+ (To be confirmed)
+Optional:
+- PostgreSQL 11+ (To be confirmed)
+- PL/Python 3.6+

+## License

+AGPL-3.0-or-later